FAFSA Check List.

 Pell Grant Lifetime Eligibility

-You can receive Pell Grants for up to 12 semesters (roughly 6 years of full-time study).
-After that, your eligibility expires permanently.
+You can receive Pell Grants for up to 12 semesters—about six years of full-time study.
+After that, Pell eligibility ends permanently.

 Federal Loan Limits